 Potential for a higher credit limit

 Your initial security deposit becomes your credit limit, and with the First Progress Platinum Prestige, this can be any amount from $200 to $2,000.
 If you decide to deposit more than $200, your security deposit must be at least $350.
 We suggest going for the high end of this range if you can because it’ll be less challenging to keep your credit utilization at or below the recommended level.
-Keeping a low credit utilization ratio will help improve your credit score faster, which can be hard with a lower limit.
+Keeping a low credit utilization ratio will help improve your credit score faster, which can be challenging with a lower limit.
 The general guideline is to keep this ratio under 30 percent, but the minimum $200 credit limit means you’ll need to keep your balance below a mere $60.

 This is especially important since the annual fee will eat into your credit limit when you first open your account and when it’s charged each year.
 That means if you start with the minimum $200 credit limit, you’ll actually have just $151 available on your card in your first billing cycle.
 Luckily, you can eventually request a higher credit limit for up to $5,000 by increasing your security deposit (which is, oddly, only achievable by mailing a check) after issuer approval.

 Still, $2,000 isn’t the highest initial credit limit on the secured card market.
 Some of even the best secured credit cards offer well over the $2,000 to $2,500 credit limit you’ll typically find, such as the BankAmericard® Secured Credit Card, and it’s up to $4,900 deposit-backed limit.